 Despite being such a great place to relax or grab a snack, The Coffee House was fairly deserted most of the time.
 In the morning you’d see a few people pick up smoothies on their way to (or from?) the gym and in the evenings, kids would rush in for a sugary snack.
 Other than this, it was pretty quiet.

-24-Hour Deli Cactus Lounge at Hyatt Ziva Los Cabos
+24-hour Deli Cactus Lounge at Hyatt Ziva Los Cabos

 The 24 Hour Deli Cactus is located on the lobby level, around the corner from the Piano Bar.
 It’s sort of a club lounge, open 24 hours a day, serving up sandwiches and snacks from the Coffee house, which closes at 10 PM.